-Fade an Image In and Out on a PowerPoint Slide Using Animations
+Fade an Image In and Out in PowerPoint Using Animations

-You can fade a picture in and out on a PowerPoint slide during a slide show using animations.
-Both fade entrance and exit animation effects will need to be applied to the picture and the animations can be set to start automatically or on click.
+You can fade a picture in and out in PowerPoint using animations.
+Both Fade entrance and exit animation effects will need to be applied to the picture and the animations can be set to start automatically or on click.
+The Fade effect will appear during a slide show.

-Recommended article: How to Make a Picture Transparent in PowerPoint
+Recommended article: How to Fade a Picture or Part of a Picture in PowerPoint (Using a Gradient)

 To apply one animation to a picture, you can use the Animations gallery in the Ribbon.
-If you want to apply more than one animation to an image, you will need to use Add Animation in the Advanced Animation group (the same gallery options appear).
+If you want to apply more than one animation to an image or object, you will need to use Add Animation in the Advanced Animation group (the same gallery options appear).
 Animations are typically added to pictures and other objects in Normal View.

 2. Click the Animations tab in the Ribbon.